Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v2/docs/EnrollmentPFXEnrollmentWithStoresRequest.md

 `func (o *EnrollmentPFXEnrollmentWithStoresRequest) UnsetEnrollmentPatternId()`

 UnsetEnrollmentPatternId ensures that no value is present for EnrollmentPatternId, not even an explicit nil
+### GetFileExtension

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) GetFileExtension() string`

+GetFileExtension returns the FileExtension field if non-nil, zero value otherwise.

+### GetFileExtensionOk

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) GetFileExtensionOk() (*string, bool)`

+GetFileExtensionOk returns a tuple with the FileExtension field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFileExtension

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) SetFileExtension(v string)`

+SetFileExtension sets FileExtension field to given value.

+### HasFileExtension

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) HasFileExtension() bool`

+HasFileExtension returns a boolean if a field has been set.

+### SetFileExtensionNil

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) SetFileExtensionNil(b bool)`

+ SetFileExtensionNil sets the value for FileExtension to be an explicit nil

+### UnsetFileExtension
+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) UnsetFileExtension()`

+UnsetFileExtension ensures that no value is present for FileExtension, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)